linuxdeepin/unilang/README.md

 **NOTE** There may be different version of LLVM provided by the system, which would clash with LLVM 7 on loading.
 Currently mixing different version of LLVM is not supported.
 Thus, `UNILANG_NO_LLVM` is needed in such case.

 If there is no LLVM 7 provided by the system, you may need to build it by yourself.
 In this project, the environment variable `USE_LLVM_PREFIX` specifies the custom path prefix of the LLVM installation, and it will be used by the scripts when needed.

+There are several caveats for MSYS2 x86_64 toolchain:

+* GCC will fail with the default GNU ld.
+	* Use LLD instead (by specifying `-fuse-ld=lld` in the linker command line).
+* Clang works with both GNU ld (by default or `-fuse-ld=bfd`) and LLD.
+	* LLD is still recommend in this case because it can be significantly faster (more than 20 times) in linking.
+* See also the documents of the scripts below.

 See also the [environment configuration](#environment-configuration) below for some optional additional dependencies.